walnuthq/madara-docs/docs/appchain.md

 1. Select Madara mode: `AppChain`
 1. Select Prover: `Dummy`

 It may take half an hour to prepare the image for the first time.
-Once the AppChain is ready, leave it running and open a new terminal for the rest of this guide.
+The AppChain is ready once you see logs about producing blocks.

+## Query the Appchain